plainprogrammer/expository_study-galatians/lessons/lesson_5.md

 # Galatians 2:1-10

-...
+In our last session we looked at the second part of Paul's two-fold defense of his ministry and message.
+We saw how Paul's meeting with Peter was intended to connect Paul to the work of the other Apostles.
+Additionally, we saw how Paul's transformation at the power of the Holy Spirit and the revelation of Jesus, Himself, was cause for the churches to glorify God.

+This week we want to focus on those things that encourage us to continue abiding and laboring in and for the cause of the Gospel.
+We continue to see Paul using his own autobiography to teach important truths about not just his ministry, but also about our lives and ministry in Christ.

 ---

 ### Consider Briefly

+1. What is God doing that we should give glory to Him for, here and around the world, in the church?
-1. What things help regulate your Christian life?
+2. What things help regulate your Christian life?
-2. Why is it important, as a Christian, to not rely solely on your own opinions and experience?
+3. Why is it important, as a Christian, to not rely solely on your own opinions and experience?

 ---